 Acroyoga and acrobatics teacher certifications:

 - Partner Acrobatics teacher training, August 2017.
 Link to my Partner Acrobatics Teacher Profile.

 - Acroyoga Montreal teacher training, April 2018.
 Link to my Acroyoga Montreal Teacher Profile.

 Acroyoga bio to use in PR contexts

-Acroyoga is all about play and having fun.
+Acroyoga is first and foremost about play and having fun.
 Sure, it takes training and (sometimes) hard work, but if a move or transition feels like a struggle, then something is wrong.
-Acroyoga is working together, not against each-other.
+Acroyoga is about working together, not against each-other.
 When your practice (you and your partner) come together, and a hard move suddenly feels like the ease of play, that is where the magic happens.
 That and, of course, all the times we fall together, laughing 🙂